Related stories of the early days of pro football:

 Bay Packers that prevented the Packers from a fourth straight NFL championship.

-The little town of LaRue, Ohio, population 803, once had an NFL franchise funded with a merchant
+The little town of LaRue, Ohio, population 803, once had an NFL franchise funded by a

 Happy Birthday NFL?